-On South Stradbroke, you’ve got only Couran Cove Island Resort, a resort for the visitors and next door, Couran Point a small village for residents, except most of the properties are rented to holiday makers.
+On South Stradbroke, you’ve got only Couran Cove Island Resort, a resort for visitors, and next door, Couran Point a small village for residents, except most of the properties are rented to holidaymakers.

-Ramada Couran Cove Island Resort has recently undergone a multi-million dollar refurbishment in order to offer lavish facilities, five-star cuisine and stunning coastal scenery.
+Ramada Couran Cove Island Resort has undergone a multi-million dollar refurbishment in order to offer lavish facilities, five-star international cuisine, and stunning coastal scenery.